eddelbuettel/ctv-hpc/README.md

     recurrent networks, any combination of both, and custom neural network architectures.
 -   The `r pkg("mvnfast")` uses the sumo random number generator to generate multivariate and normal distribtuions in parallel.
+-   The `r pkg("rxode2random")` uses the `r pkg("sitmo")` package to generate either truncated or non-truncated multivariate normal distributions in parallel.
+The pacakge also generates many other common distributions in parallel (like binomial, t-distribution etc).
+-   The `r pkg("rxode2")` uses parallel processing (via `OpenMP`) for faster solving of ordinary differential equations (ODEs) over multiple units (grouped by `ID`) and can generate random numbers for each ODE simulation problem (done automatically with the support package `r pkg("rxode2random")`).
+-   The `r pkg("nlmixr2")` uses parallel ODE solving from `rxode2` to solve nonlinear mixed effects models in parallel (for the algorithm `"saem"`).

 ### Parallel computing: GPUs